stellar/slingshot/spec.md

 _Mix_ is a building block for [K-mix](#k-mix) gadget which is itself a building block for [K-merge](#k-merge) and [K-split](#k-split) gadgets.

-In case of redistribution, the verifier allows flavor of `C` to be anything.
+In case of redistribution, the verifier allows the flavor of `C` to be anything.
 However, the prover must set the whole tuple `C = (q, f)` to zeroes in order to match the [padding](#pad) that might be necessary in the middle of a [transaction](#transaction).